 Spouse's pension: 20% of the deceased's average monthly earnings is paid to a widow or to a widower with a disability.
+If there is more than one widow, the pension is split equally.

-Orphan's pension: 10% of the deceased's average monthly earnings is paid for each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled); 15% for each full orphan.
+Orphan's pension: 10% of the deceased's average monthly earnings is paid to each orphan younger than age 14 (age 21 if an apprentice, a student, or disabled); 15% to each full orphan.

-Orphans may also receive benefits under Family Allowances.
+Orphans are also entitled to benefits under Family Allowances.